 If your teen is using psychotropic drugs, you will notice uncharacteristic conduct.
 This may be violent or unusual behavior after a simple request or an insignificant argument.
 When confronted, a teen under the influence will often have a defiant or inappropriate reaction.
 During the withdrawal phase, there may also be emotional instability and vulnerability.

 If your teenager is using in the house, you may notice unusual odors from their room.
-It may be obvious ones like cigarette or marijuana smoke, or it may be something, such as incense or air fresheners, that is meant to mask the smell.
+It may be obvious ones like cigarette or marijuana smoke, or it may be something, such as vaping oil or nicotine, incense or air fresheners, that is meant to mask the smell.

 Some parents also choose to search for their teenager’s room for signs or other indications of abuse.
 Teens can come up with secretive places to hide drugs or alcohol, so beyond the obvious, you may want to look in DVD cases, beneath clothes in a dresser, inside fake makeup containers, buried in the dirt of a plant, inside a book that has pages cut out, inside medicine containers such as Advil, under a loose floorboards, or inside empty candy bags.